SolidHal/PrawnOS/packages/packaging-readme.md

 the resulting .deb will be in that same folder when the build is complete

 ### Uploading packages
-New packages, and package updates can upload to `deb.prawnos.com` by first building and then running
+New packages, and package updates can upload to `deb.prawnos.com` by maintainers first by building and then running
 ```
 make upload
 ```